 Bietak recruits in many ways, one of which is through in-person auditions.
 “Sometimes, when I am travelling I am able to hold an audition in a city.
 Or we do auditions with pro skaters at various events a couple of times a year,” Froescher said.
 “Skaters can also submit photos, résumé and a 2-3 minute video which highlights their skills.
 It is always nice to see an exhibition number as well as a competitive routine.
 Rehearsals are held on board the ship.
 It is a great learning tool for new cast members because they get to see the existing cast performing the show.
 If we are doing a brand-new production, then we rehearse at our warehouse in Los Angeles.”

 The company also produces shows such as “Broadway on Ice” and “Festival on Ice,” and recently produced its first “Opera Festival on Ice” in Oman, Jordan, headlined by 2014 Olympic ice dance champions Meryl Davis and Charlie White.
 “That show in particular was very challenging,” said Froescher.
 “It was a new concept that we are looking to book in other opera houses around the world.”

 The company is currently casting for contracts that will start in late 2019.
-If you think cruising could be the right fit for you or for more information, email email@example.com or visit bietakprodutions.com.
+If you think cruising could be the right fit for you.
+For more information, email firstname.lastname@example.org or visit bietakprodutions.com.